- 0.1 Conduction Abnormalities

 Left Bundle Branch Block (LBBB)

 Usually indicates left sided heart disease.
+Can indicate an acute MI (if it is new onset).

 The QRS sign, and physiology behind LBBB is pretty much the exact opposite of that in RBBB, so the sign is opposite.